 No one wants to experience a health emergency.
 A trip to the local emergency room (ER) is probably the last thing on your mind when you start your day.
 You can't deny, however, that serious, unexpected health situations do happen, and when they do, you need to know where to go.

 Most of the hospitals within the Baptist Memorial system have an emergency department (ED).
-No matter which location you visit, you can expect a staff of knowledgeable, compassionate doctors and nurses who are certified in emergency medicine.
 Additionally, Baptist EDs admit patients 24 hours a day, seven days a week.
 No matter what time of day you're forced to pay our ER a visit, we'll be here for you.

 What to Know Before Your ER Visit

 If you or a loved one needs to rush to the emergency room, we understand the urgency.
 To make the experience as seamless as possible, it's important to be well-informed before you visit local ER.
 Here are some questions and answers to keep in mind:

 - Where am I going?
 Do you have the address to your nearest emergency room?
 Do you know where the ED is located within the hospital?
 You can see a list of all Baptist Memorial hospitals with EDs here.

 - Who do I talk to when I get to the ER?
 Our hospitals will likely have a staff member, such as a triage nurse, towards the front of the ED who is ready to greet you and evaluate your condition or situation.
 They may ask for your basic information or who you are there to see.
 Questions may include, "what brought you here today?" and "are you allergic to any medication?"
 Please be cooperative and provide the necessary information.

 - What should I bring with me to the ER?
 If you are escorting a loved one to the emergency room or you are in a medical emergency, do not forget to bring insurance documentation and a photo ID.
 It is also helpful to carry a list of all medications that you or your loved one is currently taking.